matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 can help in spreading the pods across different nodes to avoid single points of failure.

-7. NEW SECTION - PODS
+NEW SECTION - PODS.

 1) What is a Pod in Kubernetes?
 Answer: A Pod is the smallest and most basic deployable object in Kubernetes.
 It represents a single instance of a running process in your cluster and can contain one or more containers.
 These containers in a Pod are scheduled on the same node and share the same network namespace, IP address, and port space.